sahilchawade04/Portfolio_website/README.md

 # Portfolio_website
-    A responsive personal portfolio website built using HTML, CSS, and JavaScript.
+    A responsive personal portfolio website created with HTML, CSS, and JavaScript.

 ### 🔗 Live Demo
 [Visit Portfolio](https://sahilchawade.vercel.app)

 ### ✨ Features

-- Fully **responsive** design using **Mobile-First** methodology
+-Responsive design with Mobile-First approach
-- Smooth **scroll animations** using Intersection Observer or AOS
+-Smooth scroll effects using Intersection Observer or AOS -Dark & Light mode switch
-- **Dark & Light mode** toggle
-- Smooth scrolling navigation to each section
+-Smooth scrolling navigation to all sections
-- **Email sending functionality** in the contact section (e.g., via EmailJS)
-- Clean and **modern UI** with attention to accessibility
+-Email sending feature in the contact section (e.g., through EmailJS) -Clean and trendy UI with focus on accessibility -Cross-browser support
-- Cross-browser compatibility
-- Optimized for **mobile, tablet, and desktop** devices
+-Mobile, tablet, and desktop optimized

 ### 🛠️ Technologies Used